Giving for a purpose to have a positive impact sums up impact volunteering.

 The key to impact volunteering is in knowing what impact you’re trying to achieve and focusing relentlessly on that goal.
 Just because people give their time for free doesn’t mean it can be wasted.

 At Kings College Hospital, the Kings Volunteer started with the simple idea of asking staff what more they would like to do to help patients but couldn’t because they didn’t have the time.
 That generated a list of simple, humane acts of kindness, from welcoming and guiding people around the building, to running errands, talking to patients and holding their hands while they wait for surgery.

 The hospital turned those into volunteer role descriptions and asked local people to help out.
 They responded in their thousands and the hospital now routinely deploys over 700 volunteers from diverse backgrounds who have all committed to regular volunteering over a year.

 Kings is already seeing an increase in patient satisfaction and the next stage is to track the effect on discharge, recovery and wellbeing.
 It showed such a positive impact on those metrics and codify how it is achieved, that is was a model offered to other hospitals and adapt it for other public services.

-- Locally, our NHS services of NEW Devon Clinical Commissioning Group has a volunteering programme: ‘good for you, good for us’.
-Take a look.
+- Locally, our NHS services of Devon Clinical Commissioning Group has a volunteering programme.

-- Royal Exeter and Devon RD&E volunteers contribute to to positive patient experience by providing services in support of frontline clinical/nursing staff.
+- Royal Exeter and Devon RD&E volunteers contribute to a positive patient experience by providing services in support of frontline clinical/nursing staff.